phac-nml/quasitools/docs/complexity.md

 This option is availble when running the tool in both BAM and FASTA mode.

-Using this option allows users to define an output file in *CSV format* for the final output to be written.
+Using this option allows users to define an output file in *CSV format* where the program output will be written.

 ## Output